hasura/graphql-engine/docs/graphql/manual/deployment/logging.rst

      - ``info``

    * - ``http-log``
-     - Http access and error logs at the webserver layer
+     - Http access and error logs at the webserver layer (handling GraphQL and metadata requests)
      - ``info`` and ``error``

    * - ``websocket-log``
-     - Websocket events and error logs at the websocket server layer
+     - Websocket events and error logs at the websocket server layer (handling GraphQL requests)
      - ``info`` and ``error``

    * - ``webhook-log``
-     - Logs responses and errors from the webhook
+     - Logs responses and errors from the authorization webhook (if setup)
      - ``info`` and ``error``